 Research shows that stress can be a trigger for tinnitus, or make it worse.
 And some people, though not all, find that tinnitus makes them feel stressed and anxious.

 So you may find yourself in a cycle: stress makes your tinnitus worse, which in turn makes you feel more stressed or anxious.

 The good news is that help is available, and there are things you can try to help reduce stress and manage tinnitus.

 Get help with stress and tinnitus

 If you’re finding it hard to cope with stress and tinnitus, contact your GP.
-You might not get a face-to-face appointment during the coronavirus outbreak, but they should offer you an appointment remotely.

 There are also other things that may help:

 - Contact us if you need support or just want to talk to someone who understands.